devblackops/devblackops.github.io/_posts/2019-07-15-poshbot-middleware-for-ratelimiting.md

 `$Bot` is the main PoshBot instance object.
 It is essentially a PowerShell class instance with a bunch of methods implementing all the bot logic.
-Our middleware is given access to this object so we can perform deep modification to PoshBot internals.
+Our middleware is given access to this object so we can perform deep modification of PoshBot internals.
 **Remember, with great power comes great responsibility**.

 ```powershell